tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/2019-10-01-Preview/createorupdate-service.md

 ---
-title: Create Or Update services
+title: Services - Create or Update (Search Management REST API)
 titleSuffix: Azure Cognitive Search REST API
 description: Preview version of CreateOrUpdate, with properties for provisioning a service that is not publicly accessible. ms.service: cognitive-search